 Unary predicates are not very expressive.
-For instance, it is not possible to compare two elements of a data structure, as is necessary to express the property of being sorted.
+For instance, it is not possible to compare two elements of a data structure, as it is necessary for expressing the property of being sorted.
 Hence we extend the function check so that values from different vals can be compared in a predicate: